tbensky/Prolog-CLP/README.md

 Z in 3..9.
 ```

-Which happily ran, acknowledging that X is 4, Y will be involved in $4+Z=Y$ and Z will be between 3 and 9.
+Which happily runs, acknowledging that X is 4, Y will be involved in $4+Z=Y$ and Z will be between 3 and 9.
 If the code continued,
 at some point Z might be nailed down, at which point, Prolog will be able to find Y as well.

 This is the basic idea of Prolog+CLP.
 Programs don't have to stop just becase variables are not known.
 It's happy to work